readium/ts-toolkit/decorator/README.md

 ### `Decorator`

-Mounts and unmounts the decoration renderer on a page.
+Mounts and unmounts the decoration renderer on a `Window`/document.

 ```ts
 class Decorator {